Reading Time: 3 minutes

 Vinous diversity is the overarching theme in Los Olivos.
 As the town is close to the warmer areas of the Ballard Canyon and Happy Canyon AVAs, it is common to find wines made from Rhône grapes such as Syrah, Grenache, Marsanne, Roussanne, and Viognier.
-Happy Canyon is the source of the county’s best Bordeaux grapes, so lovers of Sauvignon Blanc or Bordeaux-style red blends will have no problem hunting down a good tipple here.
+Happy Canyon is the source of Santa Barbara’s best Bordeaux grapes; so lovers of Sauvignon Blanc or Bordeaux-style red blends will have no problem hunting down a good tipple here.
 If you crave a Pinot Noir or Chardonnay, there are plenty of wineries that source grapes from the nearby Sta.
 Rita Hills and Santa Maria Valley AVAs.

-Wine Lovers Do Get Hungry Too!
+Wine Lovers Get Hungry Too!

 There are a number of cafes, sandwich shops, and restaurants in town but none stands out to us like Sides Hardware and Shoes – A Brothers Restaurant.
 The space was converted from an old hardware and shoe store; the owners decided to keep the name and turned it into a trendy-looking, unpretentious eatery with outstanding food.
 We love the tacos and sandwiches there, especially the tri-tip sandwich with sweet potato fries (photo above).
 A new restaurant called The Bear and Star has popped up recently.
 Owned by the Fess Parker Family, it touts an interesting concept called “refined ranch cuisine”.